Solar lights are a great way to dip your toe into the solar water pool.

 Outdoor solar powered lights usually require between 4 and 8 hours of sunlight to fully charge their batteries.
 They are suitable for most areas of the world (although you may not get a full charge on some of those shorter winter days).

-Before buying a solar lighting unit, you should check to see if the batteries are removable so you won't have to buy a new unit if the battery dies.
+Before investing in solar outdoor lighting, you should check to see if the batteries are removable so you won't have to buy a new unit if the battery dies.

 Let your imagination run wild and think of some new ways to take advantage of solar lighting.
 Since an amazing variety of solar powered lights are available very inexpensively, you can try out some new solar solutions without breaking the bank.